OJagora/OJagora.github.io/README.md

 ![Crowdfunding](./assets/projects/Crowdfunding/impact.png)

+> For example, this graph illustrate the importance of raising money during the first quarter of the campaign.
+We can see that the probability of success is almost two to three times higher per percentage of the goal raised during the first quarter. **When a project raises 20% of its goal during the first quarter, the probability of success in the end is of 50%.**

 ##### FALL-E : Fall Detection System (2022)
 I constructed a first prototype of a fall detection system based on a inertial measurement unit (IMU) and an analysis of the signal with metrics such as the Head Injury Criterion (HIC) and the Fall Index (FI).